top of page

 4. But a nighttime bath gets baby sleepy!

-If you're feeling like a nighttime bath is the best remedy for getting your baby sleepy, you can rethink this old wives tale.
-Having nighttime baths can actually stimulate your baby into playing and wanting more stimulation.
-On top of it all, you're probably going to cover up your baby's freshly hydrated skin with talcum powder, oils, rash creams, diapers and clothes, right?
-This is one of the worst ways to get baby's skin naturally conditioned overnight!
-What you need to do instead, is let your baby's natural skin oils gently cradle them while they sleep by LEAVING THEM ON.
+To top it off, you're probably going to cover up your baby's freshly hydrated skin with talcum powder, oils, rash creams, diapers and clothes, right?
+DON'T DO IT – This is one of the worst ways to get a baby's skin naturally conditioned before bedtime.
+What you need to do instead, is let your baby's natural skin oils gently protect them while they sleep by LEAVING THEM BE.

 Do you have more questions about washing your baby naturally?
 Contact us!
 We'll gladly give you some advice on ways to cleanse your baby as they need it.